-D. Modifications may be applied to rental or leased property only with the written approval from the landlord and approval from OCDD.

-E. All environmental accessibility adaptations to a home or to a vehicle must meet all applicable standards of manufacture, design, and installation.

-F. Service Exclusions for Home Adaptations

-1. - 3.a. ...

-4. Home modifications may not include modifications to the home which are of general utility and not of direct medical or remedial benefit to the beneficiary including, but not limited to:
+- D. Modifications may be applied to rental or leased property only with the written approval $\frac{\text{offrom}}{\text{offrom}}$ the landlord and approval $\frac{\text{offrom}}{\text{offrom}}$ OCDD. - E. All environmental accessibility adaptations to a home and or to a vehicle must meet all applicable standards of manufacture, design, and installation. - F. Service Exclusions for Home Adaptations - 1.
+3.a. ... - 4.
+Home modifications may not include modifications to the home which are of general utility and not of direct medical or remedial benefit to the beneficiary, including, but not limited to:

-F.4.a. - G. ...

-1. Such adaptations to the vehicle may include a lift, or other adaptations, to make the vehicle accessible to the beneficiary or for the beneficiary to drive.
+- 1. Such adaptations to the vehicle may include a lift, or other adaptations, to make the vehicle accessible to the participant beneficiary or for the beneficiary to drive.

+- 2. ...

-H. Service Exclusions for Vehicle Adaptations
+- H. Service Exclusions for Vehicle Adaptations

-1. Payment will not be made to:
+- 1. Payment will not be made to:

-a. adapt vehicles that are owned or leased by paid caregivers or providers of waiver services; or b. purchase or lease a vehicle.
+- a. adapt vehicles that are owned or leased by paid caregivers or providers of waiver services-; or

+- b. purchase or lease ofa vehicle.

+- 2. 5. ...

-I. Provider Responsibilities
+- I. Provider Responsibilities

-2. A written itemized, detailed bid, including drawings with the dimensions of the existing and proposed floor plans relating to the modifications, must be obtained and submitted for prior authorization.
+- 1. ... - 2.
+A written itemized, detailed bid, including drawings with the dimensions of the existing and proposed floor plans relating to the modifications, must be obtained and submitted for prior authorization.